What is it?

 - Avoid wearing tight shoes, no matter how fashionable, as they restrict circulation.

 - If you live near the beach, take a dip in the ocean every day, winter and summer.
 Be brave.
 Long term this will improve your circulation.

 - Take warm footbaths and hand baths with ginger or thyme.
 Put 6 to 7 sprigs of fresh thyme and a few drops of thyme oil, or a handful of grated ginger tied in a sock or stocking, into a basin or foot-sized bucket.
 Don’t put frozen hands or feet straight into hot water; shake them around first, to get the blood flowing.

 - The colour red is warming, and is always in fashion.

-- Male cyclists and runners should wear an extra pair of shorts to prevent penile frostbite... a condition seldom talked about.
+- Exercise is an excellent way to improve circulation.
+However, male cyclists and runners should wear an extra pair of shorts or thermal underpants to prevent penile chilblains or frostbite – a condition seldom talked about.

 At a glance